anderslatif/MRO/README.md

 ###### ORM but in reverse

-Reads the schema of relational databases and outputs files in JSON or Javascript format.
+Reads the schema of relational databases and outputs to objects in JSON or Javascript.

 ## Why